-Element Attribute Description name Column name with the after value for that column lkup Before image for use in update and delete operations col Before image of column (One of these elements appears for every changed column in the operation.) name Column name with the before value or the key value (depending on the operation) for that column
+Element Attribute Description name Column name with the after value for that column lkup Before image for use in update and delete operations col Before image of column (One of these elements appears for every change column in the operation.)
+Before image of column (One of these elements appears for every changed column in the operation.) name Column name with the before value or the key value (depending on the operation) for that column